 Diane grew up in Pittsburgh, PA, and graduated from Gannon University in Erie, PA.
 She began her broadcasting career there and then worked in Rockford, IL, and Toledo, OH, where she won an Emmy for her story about local troops coming home.
 She has been with ABC 11 for fourteen years and has recovered nearly two million dollars in money, goods, and services for local viewers.
 She continues to enjoy the challenges her job presents each day.

-Besides helping viewers resolve their problems with businesses and contractors each day, the best part of moving to the Raleigh/Durham area was finding her husband and starting a family.
-Diane and her husband have two daughters and they enjoy exploring all the area has to offer.
+In addition to helping viewers resolve their personal and business issues, the best part of moving here was getting married and starting a family.
+Diane and her husband have two daughters, and they enjoy the beautiful North Carolina weather which enables them to explore all that the Raleigh-Durham area has to offer.

 Request Diane to speak at your event.